ARTICLES | WEBSITE DESIGN

 So on the point of DIY design versus paying a designer to create your website for you, it’s crucial to understand your value weighed against your ability to invest your time or your money to solve the problem.

 Your value depends on how much an hour, a day, or a week of your business time is worth to you in terms of lost revenue compared to the amount of money it would cost to hire someone to build your website for you.

 If you bill your clients or customers $100 an hour and a web designer charges $65 per hour for their services, is it really worth your time and lost revenue to design a website yourself if doing so cost you ten lost hours and the potential loss of $1,000 if a web designer can do the same work in the same time for $650 and you have the budget?
 I don’t think so.
 The choice though must be yours.

-This person needs to understand marketing and design, they need to understand that websites need to appeal to people as well as search engines, and they need to understand that your website’s role is to build confidence in the minds of customers about whatever it is that you do, make, offer, sell, or provide.
+This person needs to understand marketing and design, they need to understand that websites need to appeal to people as well as to search engines, and they need to understand that as well as looking good, your website’s role is also to build confidence, trust, and belief in the minds of customers about whatever it is that you do, make, offer, sell, or provide.

-Whoever this designer is, they need to be willing to learn about you and what you need, and they need to be capable of taking themselves out of the picture as the designer, meaning, they need to understand that they work for you, not the other way around.
+Whoever this designer is, they need to be willing to learn about you and your business and what you need, and they need to be capable of taking themselves out of the picture as the designer, meaning, they need to understand that they work for you, not the other way around.

 Depending on the kind of site you need (one page may be enough for you to begin with) website design can cost anywhere from a few hundred to several thousand dollars/pounds/euros (and often much more), with monthly service fees coming in between $25 and several hundred dollars a month.